FrancescoMonaco/PhDPresentation/slides.md

 transition: fade
 ---

-# Algorithms with Predictions
+# A Bloom filter predictor for distance approximations
-A Bloom filter predictor for distance approximations
+Faster distance computations in ANN

 <br>